 Child getting a bitewing X-ray

 Digital dental X-rays use electronic sensors to capture images.
 Instead of film, a small sensor is placed in the mouth to record detailed images of the teeth, jaw, and surrounding structures.
 These images are then transmitted to a computer.
-On the computer, they can be viewed, enlarged, and adjusted by your child’s dentist for better clarity.
+On the computer, they can be viewed, enlarged, and adjusted by your pediatric dentist for better clarity.

 How Are Digital X-Rays Taken?